-The course instructor will notify the local high school attendance office and parent/guardians, in writing via the permission slip, of any impending absences for a CTE/EFA sponsored field trip.
+The course instructor will notify the local high school attendance office and parent/guardians of any impending absences for a CTE/EFA sponsored field trip.
 However, prior to any planned absence, CTE/EFA or otherwise, it is the student's responsibility to communicate their intended absence and obtain classwork that was missed.